-11.2.9 Optional LifeInsurance
+11.2.9 Optional Life Insurance

 Optional life insurance for the faculty member, the spouse, and children is available through the optional life insurance program.
-If you apply for optional life insurance within 31 days from the date of employment, you may receive all options, up to a maximum death benefit of \$375,000400,000, [CA8] without providing evidence of good health[CA9].
-Coverage may be applied for outside of the 31 days, but evidence of insurability will be required.
-The coverage is provided by Minnesota Life Insurance Securian Financial.
+If you apply for optional life insurance within 31 days from the date of employment, you may receive all options, up to a maximum death benefit of \$400,000, without medical underwriting providing evidence of good health.
+Coverage may be applied for outside of the 31 days, but evidence of insurability medical underwriting will be required.
+The coverage is provided by Securian Financial.